rionmartin99/LuminaLearn.github.io/README.md

-# rionquiz.github.io
+# LuminaLearn.github.io
-This is where the quizzes/exams will show up.
+This is where rion's learning modules will show up.